 3. Your email address.

-We create an email alias for our clients that we only use for their website.
+We create an email alias for our clients that we only use for their websites.
 This way, they can filter those emails into a folder and if they get too much spam, we can change the alias.
 But another option is an online form.
 We recommend using a reCAPTCHA with any forms to cut spam.
-A reCAPTCHA often includes a challenge such as requiring visitors type in a phrase or select photos with a certain object in them.
+A reCAPTCHA often includes a challenge such as requiring visitors to type in a phrase or select photos with a certain object in them.
 This makes it difficult for spam bots to fill out forms.

 4. Your address.